List of guinea pig breeds: Teddy

-A Teddy has a short, rough, very dense, springy coat that stands up all over the body.
+A Teddy, developed from a mutation, has a short, rough, very dense, springy coat that stands up all over the body.
 The hair typically grows to a moderate length and makes this breed resemble a soft toy more than any other.
 Another unique feature of Teddies in the US is the relatively long hair coating their bellies.
 The Teddy has a kinky, springy coat that is famous for its soft, cuddly quality, often compared to an old teddy bear.
 They come in Plush Coat and Harsh Coat; the plush-coated animals have a softer coat, while the harsh-coated ones have a coarser texture to their hair.
+They come in a Satin variant.

+Teddy bear guinea pigs are typically on the average to larger end of guinea pig breeds, weighing 1.5 to 3.0 Ib on average.

 Hairless varieties

-Only two varieties of hairless guinea pig exist: the Skinny and the Baldwin.
+Only two varieties of the hairless guinea pig exist: the Skinny and the Baldwin.
 They are two separate breeds with different genetic factors rendering them hairless.
 Hairless cavies in general need warmer accommodation and more energy-rich food (foods to avoid) to compensate for the loss of body heat.
 They are also susceptible to draughts (breezes), drying of the skin, and skin infections without careful husbandry.